The data privacy imperative of the tech sector

 We have witnessed the power fake news can have, affecting global health, impacting elections, and manipulating markets and economies.
 More recently, fake news has evolved alongside tech advancements into ‘deep fake’ images, videos and audio, where AI is used to manipulate and replace faces, expressions and voices.
 Perhaps most famously, the technology has been used to create a clip of Barack Obama defaming the then President, Donald Trump.
 Although often regarded as lighthearted entertainment, the use in news media could be incredibly damaging.

 Twitter’s suspension was followed by Facebook, who indefinitely suspended the ex-President, shortly followed by a raft of other tech firms including Amazon, Snapchat and Twitch.
-Twitter has also started a pilot of its “Birdwatch” program in the US, the aim of which is to assist in combating fake news by enabling users to flag suspicious posts.
+Twitter has also started a pilot of its “Birdwatch” programme in the US, the aim of which is to assist in combating fake news by enabling users to flag suspicious posts.

 The truth is also coming through thanks to companies like UK-based Logically.
 This start-up, founded by MIT and Cambridge alum Lyric Jain, meshes human intelligence with AI to discern factual news, social discussions and images from fiction; helping to level the playing field for keeping tech honest.